wildfly/quickstart/template/README.md

  * This quickstart requires the PostgreSQL database.
 Instructions to install an configure PostgreSQL can be found here: [Install and Configure the PostgreSQL Database](../README.html/#postgresql)

  * This quickstart uses Byteman to help demonstrate crash recovery.
-Instructions to install and configure Bytemand can be found here: [Install and Configure Byteman](../README.html#byteman)
+Instructions to install and configure Byteman can be found here: [Install and Configure Byteman](../README.html#byteman)

 If your quickstart requires any other components, you must describe how to configure them here.